QuantGen/symDMatrix/README.md

      - Add chunk:   function to add one chunk.
      - chol:        A recursive method to compute a cholesky decomposition
      - updateChol:  A method for updating a cholesky when a chunk is added
-     - getG() using parallel computing
-     - create a new object based on on the binary files.